Skip to content

 SSO Integration Guide: Managing Applications and Identity Providers

-This guide provides comprehensive instructions for tenant administrators on managing SSO integrations, applications, APIs, and identity providers through the Auth service UI.
+This guide provides comprehensive instructions for tenant administrators on managing SSO integrations, applications, APIs, and identity providers through the Authifi UI.

 Table of Contents